 Civil litigation is a legal dispute between two parties that are seeking monetary compensation as a form of justice.
 Civil law cases handle all cases that are non-criminal.
 In criminal cases if the defendant is found guilty, the defendant will face jail time.
 In civil cases, if the defendant is found guilty the defendant will pay money to the plaintiff.

 What are the different types of civil litigation?

 There are many different types of civil litigation cases.
 Basically, anything that is not criminal law falls under civil.
 This includes product liability, environment related issues, real estate, construction, personal injury including defamation, education law, worker’s compensation, and medical malpractice.

 What is the civil litigation process?

 The civil litigation process can be broken down into five phases.
 These phases are initial investigation, pleadings and discovery to pre-trial, trial, settlement and appeal.
-During the initial investigation process, attorneys determine whether plaintiff or defendant has a strong enough evidence to present a case.
+During the initial investigation process, attorneys determine whether the plaintiff or defendant has strong enough evidence to present a case.
 This is also the phase where the attorney gathers all important documents, statements, testimony, and facts.
-During the pleadings and discovery to pre-trail phase the attorneys make motions and plead on behalf of client.
+During the pleadings and discovery to pre-trial phase the attorneys make motions and plead on behalf of the client.
 They also exchange information between parties to prepare for their case.
 It is during this phase that an attorney discovers valuable information to formulate a strategy for trial.